 Temperature

-Firstly, never cook a cold steak.
+Never cook a cold steak.
 A cold steak in a hot pan will usually stick!
 You want to get the steak out of the fridge at least 15 minutes before you cook it.
 (I tend to go for 30 minutes unless it is a super hot day.)
 Take the steak from the fridge, remove the packaging and pat it dry with kitchen paper.
 Then set it aside to come to room temp.
-If you have lots of insects about then an upturned sieve makes the perfect vented cover.
+If you have lots of insects about then an upturned colander makes the perfect vented cover.

 The Pan